- Insomnia may be linked to a higher risk of cardiovascular disease and stroke.

 This therapy combines behavioral strategies such as setting a consistent sleep schedule with cognitive strategies such as replacing fears about sleeplessness with more helpful expectations.

-“The National Sleep Foundation states that we should be getting 7 to 9 hours of sleep on a nightly basis,” Bill Fish, a certified sleep coach and founder of Tuck.com, told Healthline.
+“The National Sleep Foundation states that we should be getting 7 to 9 hours of sleep on a nightly basis,” Bill Fish, a certified sleep coach, told Healthline.
 “If you aren’t, you are probably also suffering some anxiety and frankly aren’t giving your heart the time it needs to be resting.”